Poeschl/Hassio-Addons/asterisk/DOCS.md

 ### `config_files`

 A list of paths to your configuration files of asterisk.
-They will be copied to the config folder on each addon start.
+Every listed file will overwrite the template config file at `/etc/asterisk` on each addon start.
 The config files can be located on `/config` or`/share`.

+For the sample files take a look at the [official asterisk repository](https://github.com/asterisk/asterisk/blob/master/configs/samples).

+## Testing

+As default there is a test sip phone setup.
+With user `1001` and password `1234` the number `100` can be called.
+A sound should confirm the working state.